 We were downright shocked by some of these cases.
 They’re getting worse, and the saddest part is, they’re totally avoidable.

 We have to stop this from happening.
 You can help.

-This is Part 1 of a two-part series.
-Here are 5 examples of direct quotes (excuse grammar) from some of the adverse effects from our new Injury Report, scheduled to come out in February 2015.
-These are short quotes from the reports, not the report or our words.
-You will be able to see the details of each entry we received when the report comes out.
-Most all of these were due to bad advice from misinformation.
+This is Part One of a two-part series.
+Here are five examples with direct quotes (excuse grammar) from our new Injury Report, scheduled to come out in February 2015.
+These are short quotes from the report.
+This is not the report nor are these quotes our words.
+You will be able to see the details of each entry we’ve received when the report comes out.
+Most if not all of these cases are due to bad advice and misinformation.
 This is why we believe that education is the key to safety.

-Here is a list of the 10 Worst Adverse Effects we received this past year.
-We’ve included a summary and quoted text directly from the testimonials.
+Here is a list of the 10 Worst Adverse Effects we’ve received this past year.
+We’ve included a summary with direct quotes from the testimonials.

-10. Undiluted oils applied to small sore: “blend/frankincense” was used and next day skin turned red, bubbled up and peeled.
-When concerns were voiced she was told it was “detox, that there’s no way to be allergic or have a bad reaction to the oil since they are natural.”
+10. Undiluted oils applied to a small sore.
+“Blend/frankincense” was used and the next day, her skin turned red, bubbled up, and peeled.
+When she voiced her concerns, she was told it was “detox, that there’s no way to be allergic or have a bad reaction to the oil since they are natural.”

-Most qualified aromatherapists will not acknowledge the claim on “detox” to be true.
+Most qualified aromatherapists will not acknowledge the “detox” claim to be true.
 Dr. Robert Pappas has busted this myth on this page.
 Read it here.

-9. Undiluted on wrist: Two drops of clary sage and ylang ylang were used on wrists several times a day for about 10 days.
-Wrist started itching, broke out in red blotches which turned into blisters which spread into an area of approximately 3 cm x 4 cm.
-After a month with no oils and jojoba it cleared up.
+9. Undiluted oils on wrist.
+Someone used two drops of Clary Sage and Ylang Ylang on their wrists several times a day for about 10 days.
+Their wrists started itching, broke out in red blotches that turned into blisters, which spread to an area of approximately 3 cm x 4 cm.
+After a month with no oils and jojoba, it cleared up.
 “Lesson learned: Always dilute your oils and never use neat oil application to the skin.”